illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also customize your network by selecting the spike generators and neurons you want to use, and build connections between individual neurons.
+You can also customize your network by selecting the spike generators and neurons you want to use, and building connections between individual neurons.
 An example is shown below.

 .. code-block::